DailySoccer/webtest/README.md

 }
 ```

-    * To execute only some tests, a tag should be added to the tests and included in build.sbt file (`-n` argument as explained before).
+    * To execute only some tests, a tag should be added to those tests and included in the `-n` argument.

-    * To execute all test but some, a tag should be added too and included in `-l` argument this time.
-That tests will be ignored.
+    * To execute all tests except one, add a tag to it and include that tag in `-l`.
+That test will be ignored.

     * Multiple tags could be added.

-For example:
+Example:

-With this test suite configuration:
+Given this tests package:
 ```Scala
 "test group" which doAnAction {